-How do I get a debt collector to stop contacting me?
+How do I get a debt collector to stop calling or contacting me?

-Once a debt collector receives your letter, it may not contact you again except to:
+Once a debt collector receives your letter requesting they stop contacting you, they’re not allowed to communicate with you again except to:

 - Tell you there will be no further contact

-- Advise you that it or the creditor may take other specific actions it is legally allowed to take, such as a lawsuit against you
+- Advise you that they or the creditor may take other specific actions they’re legally allowed to take, such as filing a lawsuit against you

 Keep in mind that it’s important that you respond to the debt collector in writing, even if they provide the validation information over the phone or through email.
 If you’re disputing the debt, it’s also important to do it immediately, even before you insist that they stop contacting you.

 Debt collectors may still collect even if they can’t contact you